diamondalexander/lis-portfolio/src/projects/collectionbuilder-digital-exhibit.md

 ## About

 CollectionBuilder (CB) is an open-source website tool that combines modern web technologies with structured metadata to build digital exhibits & collections.
-From January to April 2024, I joined nine other LIS students from across North America to work closely with the CB team to develop CollectionBuilder-CSV digital exhibits and contribute our learnings to the CB documentation and community.
+From January to April 2024, I joined nine other LIS students from across North America to work closely with the CB team at the University of Idaho's Center for Digital Learning and Inquiry to develop CollectionBuilder-CSV digital exhibits and share our learnings to the CB community.

 ## Key Takeaways